voxeet/voxeet-sdk-ios/README.md

 ### `invite`

-Invites users to a conference.
+Invite users to a conference.
 Users will receive an [invitationReceived](#Events) event.

 If `callKit` and push notifications are **enabled**, the invitation will ring on invited users' devices with the Apple incoming call user interface.